TomAnks/eon-next/README.md

 # Eon Next

-This is a custom component for Home Assistant which integrates with the Eon Next API and gets all the meter readings from your accounts.
+This is a custom component for Home Assistant which integrates with the Eon Next API and retrieves all the meter readings from your accounts.

 A sensor will be created for each meter showing: